Data collected about people is hidden in complex networks

 The results of the Digitrail survey conducted in late 2019 are still being analysed, and a more detailed summary than this article will be published later in the spring.

 The Digiprofile test launched by Sitra in January 2020 helps users to understand the operating principles of the data economy and provides tips about protecting their own data.

-Sitra’s work to promote a Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
-Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy. will continue.
+Sitra’s work to promote a fair data economy will continue.
 The General Data Protection Regulation has afforded some transparency to the movement of data, but Sitra’s IHAN project aims to pave the way for a fair data economy for everyone.